Wondering whether a prepaid debit card vs. credit card is best for you? We look at six factors to see how each stacks

 There’s one line item that your budget should always have–you.
 And savings is how you pay yourself, providing for a financial need that you’ll have down the road.

 Several prepaid cards offer high-interest savings accounts with the prepaid card account that you can use to meet your savings goals.
 Some others, like the Walmart MoneyCard, while not providing an interest-bearing account, provide a savings “vault” to separate money set aside for savings from money used for spending.

 Credit cards?
 Well, they’re about borrowing.
 No savings features there.

 Bottom line: Both credit cards and prepaid cards can help with budgeting because they both can serve as a detailed tracking mechanism for your spending.
-Only a select number of prepaid cards and credit cards provide more robust budgeting tools that can provide further assistance with capping spending by category.
+Only a select number of prepaid cards and credit cards provide more robust budgeting tools that can provide further assistance by capping spending by category.
 Of the two, only prepaid cards provide a mechanism for adding savings to the mix.
 This one’s close, but goes to prepaid cards.